Wil-dTrick/Random_Shit/De-escalation_Quick_Tips.md

 Don't face them directly when they're tense.
 Stand at a slight angle to them with a neutral posture.
 I usually stand with my left shoulder closer to them than my right.
 I've found this disarms people because most people are right handed so I'm putting my 'weak' side close to their 'strong' side.
 Alternatively, put a table or something else between you.
 Nothing so tall that they can't see your hands.

 Once you've connected with them, you can turn to face them more directly if that's more comfortable for you.

+Eye contact is very useful.
+It makes people feel more vulnerable and can make them feel seen.

 ## Acknowledgements